-Cyber Scams and Phishing
+Cyber Scams and Phishing:

-Today we are more connected than ever.
-Learn how to use technology wisely and be aware of online risks.
+Don't be a victim!

+A cyber scam is a criminal online activity designed to scam people out of money or personal information.

-Most common types of cyber scams
+Most Common Types of Online Scams

-Phishing and Smishing is a technique to "fish" or obtain usernames, passwords, and other sensitive information, from a "sea" of users - through emails or text messages.

-Phishing emails and smishing text messages may look like they're from someone or a company you know or trust.

-- These messages urge you to click a link, open an attachment, call a number or contact an email address. - The victim is then tricked into providing their personal information and credentials to other websites or services.

-Fake apps are applications created by cybercriminals to cause harm to users and their devices.
-They are designed to resemble legitimate apps but instead monitor your activity, install malware, or steal your personal information.

-Websites that sell fake products.
-These sites offer low priced high-demand products that never arrive.

-Formjacking is when a legitimate retail website is hacked and shoppers get redirected to a fake payment page, where the scammer steals personal and credit card information.
+- Phishing and Smishing is a technique to "fish" for usernames, passwords, and other sensitive information, from a "sea" of users - through emails or text messages. - Phishing emails and smishing text messages may look like they're from someone or a company you know or trust. - These messages urge you to click a link, open an attachment, call a number or contact an email address. - The victim is then tricked into providing their personal information and credentials to other websites or services. - Fake apps are apps created by cybercriminals to cause harm to users and their devices.
+They are designed to resemble legitimate apps but instead monitor your activity, install malware, or steal your personal information. - Websites that sell fake products.
+These sites offer low-priced, high demand products that never arrive. - Formjacking is when a legitimate retail website is hacked, and shopper information is stolen.

-How to avoid scams
+How to avoid scams:

-Do not open attachments, do not click links and do not respond to suspicious messages - ask questions, consult people you trust, or contact the sender using an alternative communication method

-- Avoid suspicious apps and deny permissions for something the app shouldn't be doing - Always use secure sites (look for the S in https://) when shopping or logging into your accounts online - Buy products from known marketers only - Do not post personal information on social media
+- Do not open attachments, do not click links and do not respond to suspicious messages - ask questions, consult people you trust, or contact the sender using an alternative communication method. - Avoid suspicious apps and deny permissions for something the app shouldn't be doing. - Always use secure sites (look for the S in https://) when shopping or logging into your accounts online. - Buy products from known marketers only. - · Do not post personal information on social media.

-If you think you may be a victim of a scam
+If you think you may be a victim of a scam:

-- Stop all communication with the scammer
+- Stop all communication with the scammer.

-- Seek help from an adult you trust
+- · Seek help from an adult you trust.

-- Report the scam to your local police
+- · Report the scam to your local police.